« Wine Pairing Story (12) | Main | Hervé Villemade (Loire) »

-Domaine Les Roches is a small family estate near Chinon 1les_roches_exterieurwhere father and son Alain and Jérome Lenoir make long-elevage wines from Cabernet Franc.
+Domaine Les Roches is a small family estate near Chinon where father and son Alain and Jérome Lenoir make long-elevage wines from Cabernet Franc.
 Working from a very small vineyard surface (3 hectares), they have mostly a single wine every year, but this wine leaves their cellar only after an enormous amount of time.
 By long elevage, I meant it : 3 years at least in old casks and big-capacity foudres in this deep cellar which hasn't changed (except for the now-old electricity wiring) since it was dug into the "tuffeau" limestone rock between 1400 and 1500 A.D.
 I tasted their wines for the first time at a Caves Augé Loire tasting and was struck by their substance and character.
 These earthy, unfiltered wines show themselves without subterfuges, as if this long cellar life had imprinted the simple beauty of the place.

 Beaumont en Véron is a small village 7km East of Chinon, on the way to Bourgueil, whis is a mere 10km further.
 It sits in Touraine, which is roughly in the central part of the Loire Appellation region.
 This is very close to where the Vienne river joins the mighty Loire.
 When you look at the Bourgeuil-Chinon map, Beaumont-en-Véron is right in the middle or the area.
 The Domaine Les Roches lies outside of the village, on a hill not far from the next village, Avoine.